bacardi55/gtl/docs/TUI.md

 O: Open link(s) in selected entry. # since v0.6.0
 T: If the selected entry is a response to another tinylog entry, will open the original entry in a popup.
 Alt+Enter: Open the selected entry in a modal.
-Also show buttons to open links (O), Open a thread (T) or start a reply (R)
+Also show buttons to open links (O), Open a thread (T) or start a reply (R) Left Click on an entry: Select the clicked entry
 ```

 ## TUI subscription shortcuts